Master of Science in Biomedical Science Program

 The Master of Science in Biomedical Science degree is a full-time, graduate degree option that is designed to help students with a bachelor’s degree, preferably with a major in the sciences, improve their academic foundation in the biomedical sciences, and augment their credentials for admission into health professional programs, Ph.D. study in the sciences, or entrance to the workforce.

-The faculty of the program are graduate faculty from Track 4 (Molecular and Cellular Biosciences PhD program), Track 5 (Integrative Physiology and Pharmacology PhD program), Track 6 (Neuroscience PhD program), and Track 7 (Biomedical Engineering MS and PhD programs).
+The faculty of the program are graduate faculty from Track 4 (Molecular and Cellular Biosciences PhD program), Track 5 (Integrative Physiology and Pharmacology PhD program), and Track 6 (Neuroscience PhD program).

 Areas of Specialization